IBM/dbb-zappbuild/samples/application-conf/README.md

 --- | --- | ---
 runzTests | Boolean value to specify if zUnit tests should be run.
 Defaults to `false`, to enable zUnit Tests, set value to `true`. | false applicationPropFiles | Comma separated list of additional application property files to load.
 Supports both absolute and relative file paths.
-Relative paths assumed to be relative to ${workspace}/${application}/application-conf/. | false applicationSrcDirs | Comma separated list of all source directories included in application build.
-Each directory is assumed to be a local Git repository clone.
+Relative paths assumed to be relative to ${workspace}/${application}/application-conf/. | false applicationSrcDirs | Define a comma separated list of all source directories included in application build.
+Each directory is assumed to be a local Git repository clone or subdirectory of it.
 Supports both absolute and relative paths though for maximum reuse of collected dependency data relative paths should be used.
-Relative paths assumed to be relative to ${workspace}. | false buildOrder | Comma separated list of the build script processing order. | false formatConsoleOutput | Flag to log output in table views instead of printing raw JSON data | false mainBuildBranch | The main build branch of the main application repository.
-Used for cloning collections for topic branch builds instead of rescanning the entire application. | false gitRepositoryURL | git repository URL of the application repository to establish links to the changed files in the build result properties | false excludeFileList | Files to exclude when scanning or running full build. | false skipImpactCalculationList | Files for which the impact analysis should be skipped in impact build | false addSubmodulesToBuildList  | Flag to include Static Sub module files in pipeline builds | false jobCard | JOBCARD for JCL execs | false
+Relative paths assumed to be relative to ${workspace}. | false skipStoringLogicalFile | Define files that should not be tracked/recorded as logical file in the DBB metadatastore.
+Files can still be processed by language scripts and will be present in the dbb build reports. | false excludeFileList | Files that are completely excluded from being processed by the build. | false skipImpactCalculationList | Files for which the impact analysis should be skipped in impact build | false buildOrder | Comma separated list of the build script processing order. | false formatConsoleOutput | Flag to log output in table views instead of printing raw JSON data | false mainBuildBranch | The main build branch of the main application repository.
+Used for cloning collections for topic branch builds instead of rescanning the entire application. | false gitRepositoryURL | git repository URL of the application repository to establish links to the changed files in the build result properties | false addSubmodulesToBuildList  | Flag to include Static Sub module files in pipeline builds | false jobCard | JOBCARD for JCL execs | false
 **Build Property management** | |